gem/oq-engine/doc/adv-manual/common-mistakes.rst

 to happen when generating tens of thousands of tasks.
 Again, it is best not to touch this parameter unless you know what you are doing.

-.. _equivalent distance approximation: equivalent_distance_approximation.rst
+.. _equivalent distance approximation: equivalent_distance_approximation.rst#equivalent-epicenter-distance-approximation
 .. _rupture radius: https://github.com/gem/oq-engine/blob/master/openquake/hazardlib/source/point.py